Medical Grade Textiles FAQs

 Does J-Pac Medical make the textiles that it converts into products and implants?

 No. J-Pac Medical works with all textile providers that can provide medical grade textile materials.
-J-Pac provides cutting, shaping, assembly, packaging, and sterilization of these materials to provide a turnkey service for its customers.
+J-Pac Medical provides cutting, shaping, assembly, packaging, and sterilization of these materials to provide a turnkey service for its customers.

 What polymers are most common in the textile constructions that J-Pac Medical works with?